Emlak Kredi Bank: History

-Beginning by 1980s, some other small banks were merged to Emlak Kredi.
+Beginning by 1980s, some other small banks were merged into Emlak Kredi.
 On 8 January 1988, Anadolu Bank (which itself was a merger of two former banks) and on 29 November 1992, Denzicilik Bank were merged to Emlak Kredi Bank.

 However, on 3 July 2001, the government decided to liquidate the bank.
 Its shares were bought by Ziraat Bank and Halkbank, two other public banks.